 Which model properties can you verify with the QGen Model Verifier?

 - Run-time errors (such as integer overflow, signal ranges out of bound, and division by zero);

 - Logic errors (conditions which are always true or false, expressions that always return the same value);

 - Functional/safety properties modeled using Simulink® Assertion blocks.

 QGen can be used in conjunction with GNATemulator and GNATcoverage to support processor-in-the-loop (PIL) testing and structural coverage analysis without any code instrumentation.
 The QGen Debugger can log results from host or target execution of the generated code, and load the log file into Simulink® to trace the results back to the model.

 How do you ensure the generated code is consistent with the simulation performed by the Simulink® environment?

 QGen is extensively tested against the simulation of the Simulink® model.
 A tool validation suite comparing the behavior of the generated code against simulation on a wide range of Simulink® models is available on demand.

-QGen has also been developed following a software safety standard, in particular DO-178B/C. A specification of the generated coding pattern for every supported feature is also available on demand.
+QGen has been developed following a software safety standard, in particular DO-178B/C. As part of that process, a specification of the generated coding pattern for every supported feature is formally defined.